rust-redo/import-tree/README.md

 - code quality diagnosis
 - codebase structure analysis

-and yeah, `import-tree` is a powerful and fast tool to get you there.
+and just like [madge](https://github.com/pahen/madge) and [dependency-cruiser](https://github.com/sverweij/dependency-cruiser), `import-tree` is a more powerful and faster tool to get you there.

-## Features

-- :zap: Blazing fast ESM/CJS modules scanner [WIP]
-- :rainbow: Interactive module relation [graph view](https://rust-redo.github.io/import-tree/axios.html) [WIP]
-- :hammer_and_pick: Strict `import` diagnosis based on [eslint-plugin-import](https://www.npmjs.com/package/eslint-plugin-import) rules [todo]
-- :herb: Rich plugins support (vscode, vite, rollup, webpack) [todo]

 ## Screenshot